-Summer Activity Camps are also run by Wichita Park & Recreation.
-They’re held for five weeks during the summer at three area recreation centers: McAdams, Evergreen, and Lynette Woodard.
+Summer Activity Camps are neighborhood camps run by Wichita Park & Recreation.
+The camps are each five days long during the summer at three area recreation centers: McAdams, Evergreen, and Lynette Woodard.

 The cost is only $40 per week – and lunch is included in partnership with USD 259’s Free Summer Lunch Program.
 Need-based scholarships are available for those who qualify.

 Campers will make friends, have fun, and experience life-long learning opportunities such as cooking, mentoring, reading, financial learning and gang awareness.
 They’ll also participate in recreational activities and games, crafts, movies, and more.
 Off-site field trips are also planned!

 For more information and to register your children, visit the City of Wichita’s Summer Activity Camps page here.

 Dates: vary, but one-day camps begin as early as March 2021

 Wichita Park and Recreation also has a variety of specialty and technology camps to choose from.
 Age groups, pricing, and schedules vary, so be sure to check out the Specialty camps landing page at Wichita.gov to find the ones you want.

 Ages 5-16 (but they have Jr. Explorer Camps for littles)